llpeterson/applications/overlays.md

 Internet, the goal is to find the embedded multicast tree that spans all the group members.

+> There is a simpler version of this problem, enabled by the ready
+> availability of cloud-hosted VMs around the world.
+The
+> multicast-aware "end systems" can be VMs running at multiple
+> sites.
+As these sites are well-known and relatively fixed, it's
+> possible to construct a static multicast tree in the cloud, and have
+> the actual end-hosts simply connect to the nearest cloud location.
+> But for the sake of completeness, the following describes the
+> approach in its full glory.

 <figure class="line">
 	<a id="topology"></a>
 	<img src="figures/f09-21-9780123850591.png" width="400px"/>